 Referral

-What is the essence of the new system?
+What is the core of the new system that has been built?
 There is an additional third referee on the field who can view all the cameras that take pictures from four angles.
-Thanks to this, you can get a complete picture of what is happening in its digital version.
-Perhaps, for tennis fans, the parallel with the “hawk eye” system, which is successfully used at all matches of the ATP category, will become much clearer.
+By doing so, you will be able to have a comprehensive understanding of the events that are taking place in its digital edition.
+For those who are passionate about tennis, it is possible that the similarity with the “hawk eye” system, which is effectively implemented at every match in the ATP category, will become much more apparent.

-It is also worth noting that Hawk-Eye was used in cricket for the first time, but the decision on its regular use was not immediately followed.
+In addition, it is important to note that hawk-eye was used for the very first time in the sport of cricket.
+Nevertheless, the decision about its consistent application was not immediately implemented.
 This was due to the peculiarities of the rules of cricket, which do not interpret the LBW situation unambiguously.
-If in the same tennis, there are only two options for the development of the situation “out” and “field“, then in cricket, the umpire has the opportunity to refrain from his own decision, evaluate it as “controversial”.
-As a result, attempts to appeal to referral decisions began in 2006 and lasted until 2009, when the International Cricket Council (ICC) agreed with it.
+If, in the same tennis game, there are only two possible outcomes of the situation “out” and “field” then, the umpire has the possibility to abstain from making his own judgment and judge it as “controversial”.
+Consequently, the year 2006 marked the beginning of the process of appealing referral judgments, which continued until 2009, when the International Cricket Council (ICC) reached a consensus on the matter.

 At the moment, the system is used in most matches of the highest category, where it successfully demonstrates itself.